 Turnitin is a tool to help faculty and students develop and evaluate written scholarship.
 It estimates the originality of written work so students can properly reference source material.
 The tool generates a “similarity report” by comparing an uploaded paper to a database of web pages, articles, books, and other uploaded files.

-Beginning the week of October 21st, 2018, Yale will conduct a pilot to evaluate the software system across the University during the 2018-2019 academic year, to determine if it will become part of the university’s broader efforts to help students learn to be effective writers and scholars.
+Yale offers this program as a pilot to evaluate the software system across the University during the 2018-2019 academic year, to determine if it will become part of the university’s broader efforts to help students learn to be effective writers and scholars.
 To learn more about this pilot, click here.

 When Can I schedule Graduate Turnitin Consultations?

 Graduate Turnitin consultations take place during limited hours and only by appointment.
-During the Turnitin pilot period, consultations are available on the following days and times during the academic year:
+During the Turnitin pilot period, consultations are available on the following days and times during the Spring 2019 semester:

-Please note: students cannot schedule a consutlation with a GWL Writing Consultant to obtain a similarity report.
-Students cannot retrieve their own report.
+Please note: students cannot schedule a consultation with a GWL Writing Consultant to obtain a similarity report.
+Also, students cannot retrieve their own report without an appointment.

 How can I use Turnitin?